 Peirce added:

-The framework has been modeled after international “regulatory sandboxes,” which permit innovators to function in active markets under customized supervisory conditions.
+The framework models itself after international “regulatory sandboxes,” allowing innovators to operate in active markets under tailored supervisory conditions.
 Peirce proposed that cross-border cooperation might simplify market access for companies operating across various jurisdictions, though such collaboration would necessitate strengthened coordination among regulators.

 The conditions tied to exemption would require the inclusion of risk disclosures, clear operational transparency, and limits on trading volume to reduce investor exposure.
-Feedback is intended to be collected by the SEC prior to the finalization of the rules, which may be adjusted over time as the market for tokenized securities continues to evolve.
+The SEC plans to collect feedback before finalizing the rules and may adjust them over time as the market for tokenized securities evolves.